 Staff must not give their personal mobile phone numbers or email addresses to pupils, nor must they communicate with them by text message or personal email.
-If they need to speak to a pupil by telephone, they must use one of the College telephones and email using the College system.
+If they need to speak to a pupil by telephone, they must use Microsoft Teams Calls from their account and/or email using the College system.
 The group leader on all trips and visits involving an overnight stay must take a College mobile phone with him/her and will ask the pupils for their mobile numbers before departure.
 The College mobile must be used for any contact with pupils that may be necessary.
 The group leader will delete any record of pupils' mobile phone numbers at the end of the trip or visit and must ensure that pupils delete any College mobile numbers that they may have acquired during the trip.
 Staff must be aware that it is not appropriate to use personal social media to communicate with pupils.